 According to Microsoft’s New Future of Work Report, the hybrid model of working is most preferred by employees surveyed.
 But now as the world remains in a precarious state, business leaders are also embracing hybrid work, as it’s a time-tested set-up that many companies — Microsoft included — have installed infrastructure to support over the years.
 While the hybrid model provides more flexibility, leading to more productive teams, it can be a double-edged sword.
-Flexibility, while having its advantages, may also lead individuals to feel more disconnected to their team members if there’s no infrastructure available that supports an easy transition from live collaboration to asynchronous work.
+Flexibility, while having its advantages, may also lead individuals to feel more disconnected to their team members if there’s no infrastructure available that supports an easy, inclusive transition from live collaboration to asynchronous work.

 So as organizations integrate their product into their day-to-day workflows, they’re quickly learning about its features and improving it quickly.
 In fact, that’s what happened with the Microsoft Teams team.